souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

         </profile>
     </profiles>
     ```
-    The plugin figures out which JAR files it needs to pass to the `native-image` builder and what the executable main class should be.
-With this plugin you could already build a native executable directly with Maven by running `mvn -Pnative package` (if your application does not call any methods reflectively at run time).
+    The plugin discovers which JAR files it needs to pass to the `native-image` builder and what the executable main class should be.
+With this plugin you can already build a native executable directly with Maven by running `mvn -Pnative package` (if your application does not call any methods reflectively at run time).

     This demo application is a little more complicated than `HelloWorld`, and requires pre-configuration before building a native executable.
 But you do not have to configure anything manually: the Native Image Maven plugin can generate the required configuration for you by injecting the [Java agent](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html#agent-support) at package time.
-The agent is disabled by default, and can be enabled in project's `pom.xml` file or via the command line.
+The agent is disabled by default, and can be enabled in project's _pom.xml_ file or via the command line.
-    - To enable the agent via `pom.xml`, specify `<enabled>true</enabled>` in the `native-maven-plugin` plugin configuration:
+    - To enable the agent via the _pom.xml_ file, specify `<enabled>true</enabled>` in the `native-maven-plugin` plugin configuration:

         ```xml
         <configuration>